Full SDK

 Ensure the Yuno SDK file is included in your project through Gradle.
-First, add the repository source using the following code line:
+Then, add the repository source using the following code line:

 maven { url "https://yunopayments.jfrog.io/artifactory/snapshots-libs-release" }